Hayes Gordon: Personal life

 Gordon married and divorced American music theatre performer Katrina Van Oss in the U.S. In 1972 he married former student Helen Terry, and had one daughter.

 Gordon was a great friend and mentor to Australian actress Denise Roberts, who taught film and television at the Ensemble Studios for Hayes for over six years.
-In September 2000, Denise established Screenwise and began teaching the Hayes Gordon philosophy for screen acting.
+In September 2000, Roberts established Screenwise, a Sydney-based film and television school for actors, where she began teaching the Hayes Gordon philosophy for screen acting.

+Death

+Gordon died on 19 October 1999 in Sydney, at the age of 79.
+He was survived by his wife and daughter.